fieldtrip/website/development/realtime/arduino.md

 # Streaming realtime EEG data to and from Arduino

 The following is a scratch pad for a demo that I (=Robert) have prepared for the [BrainGain public showcase event](https://twitter.com/intent/user?screen_name=BrainGain_NL).
 It consists of three Arduino devices, a Raspberry Pi and and a number of laptops.
-The flow of the data is as follow
+The flow of the data is as follows:

 1.  arduino1: read data from a gravity sensor, write to bluetooth just like ModEEG
 2.  laptop computer runs the FieldTrip buffer, the modeeg2ft application, and the [viewer](/development/realtime/viewer) application for the visualization of the 3 sensor channels